LetsMakeAnIndieGame/PhysicsShmup/README.md

 # PhysicsShmup

 This code is for educational purposes.
-You can use it in your own projects, just don't cheat and use this code to try and replicate my project and screw me over, please.
-But generally, none of this code here is proprietary, meaning it's written broadly enough to be used in a wide variety of projects.
+You can use it in your own projects.
+Generally, none of this code here is proprietary, meaning it's written broadly enough to be used in a wide variety of projects.

 What is this project?
-It's a 2D side-scrolling shmup indie game that I (one person) am working on with LibGDX.
-The intent is to sell this game on Steam, so at some point I will stop uploading code when it becomes proprietary-ish, but I figured since there aren't a lot of advanced tutorials on LibGDX around the web I'd put my code up here to help other developers learn along with me.
+It's a 2D side-scrolling shmup indie game that I (one person) started on with LibGDX.
+This project is NOW OPEN TO PULL REQUESTS.
+Previously, I did not allow pull requests, but anyone who wants to contribute it welcome.

+The intent is to have this be a community game and MAYBE sell it on Steam if I ever finish a version of it.
+I figured since there aren't a lot of advanced tutorials on LibGDX around the web I'd put my code up here to help other developers learn along with me.